 Execution steps:

 Step 1.
-The user inputs and executes /add_student name/john email/john@example.com id/A1234567L tags/
+The user inputs and executes /add_student name/john email/john@example.com id/A1234567L tags/ command to add a student with name john, along with

-a unique email john@example.com
+a unique email john@example.com and unique id A1234567L

 Important Note: All fields must be specified.
 There must be a valid value for name, email and id.
 Additionally, email and id must be unique compared to the values already present in the system to get achieve a successful add.
 Tags here are optional and need not be specified.

-as an argument.
+Step 5.
+LogicManager calls AddStudentCommand#execute(), passing Model as an argument.
 This method retrieves the student to add to the TAHelper system.

 Throughout the process, error handling (e.g checking for duplicate email or id, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.